jeikhan/jeikhan/README.md

 # Hi!
 Nice to see you ...

-I'm a software engineer : develop console and web apps, using **java** language with other technologies.
+I'm a backend-developer : write console and web apps, using **java** language with other technologies.

 ## Skills